sunileman/ElasticKonductor-Docker-Client/README.md

 Visit [`https://github.com/sunileman/1ClickECK#deployment`](https://github.com/sunileman/1ClickECK#deployment) for instructions.

 `Note` -  Since the 1clickeck-client requires mounting a local volume (1ClickECK repo), ll files (ie `terraform.tfvars`) can be modified either from your local host or within the docker conatiner.

+### KUBECTL
+The Docker image comes with a pre-installed version of `kubectl`, however, it may not be compatible with the version of Kubernetes deployed with `1ClickECK`.
+To resolve this issue, you can rebuild the image by modifying the `ENV KUBECTL_VERSION` environment variable within the Docker file to specify the preferred version of kubectl

+For example to build a image with version `1.24.0` `docker build --build-arg KUBECTL_VERSION=1.24.0 -t 1clickeck-client`